GAM-team/GAM/docs/Chrome-Policies.md

     true: Customize Kerberos configuration.
     false: Use default Kerberos configuration.

+chrome.users.KeyboardFocusableScrollersEnabled: Keyboard focusable scrollers.
+  keyboardFocusableScrollersEnabled: TYPE_BOOL
+    true: Allow scrollers to be focusable by default.
+    false: Do not allow scrollers to be focusable by default.

 chrome.users.KeyboardFocusHighlightEnabled: Keyboard focus highlighting.
   keyboardFocusHighlightEnabled: TYPE_ENUM
     UNSET: Allow the user to decide.